squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/TextParameter.md

 Creates the configurations for a text parameter without specifying [TextParameterOption](../parameter_options/TextParameterOption) instances, and adds it to a pool of parameter configurations that datasets can pick from.

-Unlike the **Create** factory method, this factory method assumes only one parameter option is needed with no arguments for "user_attribute" and "parent_name".
+Unlike the **CreateWithOptions** factory method, this factory method assumes only one parameter option is needed with no arguments for "user_attribute" and "parent_name".

 **Required Arguments:**